 If you can run a personal errand during work hours, that’s a huge sign of career success.
 That doesn’t mean you’re doing it every day – your company pays you to work.
 However, even the occasional short trip is a big win.
 Many companies frown upon employees that leave the office, even if it’s to go get lunch!
 They think that since they are paying you, they own your time.

 Great companies don’t believe they own you.
 They are paying you to do your job, of course, but they know that you’re also human.
 If your manager doesn’t mind the occasional personal errand on work time, that’s a signal that you’re doing very well.
+Having time for personal tasks is one of the big signs you are respected at work.
 It shows that your manager respects you, it shows that you’re good at your job, and it shows that the company culture supports you.
 All in all, there are many people who wish they could say that about their workplace.

 Your job gives you energy (most of the time)

 People work for money to support their life, but that doesn’t mean you can’t enjoy work as well.
+One of the big signs you are respected at work is if you’re feeling engaged.
 Studies show that as many as 75 percent of employees are not engaged at work, meaning they feel drained at the thought of going to work.
 If you’re one of the lucky few that actually feels energy from going to work, that’s a massive sign of career success.

 When you feel energized by your work, it says a lot about your job, your company, and the culture you work in.

 First, it shows that your job fits your skills and personality type.
 You’re able to work on things you like or care about.
 And you’re able to work in a way that lets you be most productive.
 Whatever that looks like for you, it’s working.
 That’s a huge win, since many people end up doing work that doesn’t fit for them.